novustch/Meme-AI-Agent/README.md

 ### LangGraph Multi-Agent System

-The repository includes an advanced example of building a multi-agent system using LangGraph and Solana Agent Kit.
+The repository includes an advanced example of building a multi-agent system using LangGraph and JLB AI Agent.
 Located in `examples/agent-kit-langgraph`, this example demonstrates:

 - Multi-agent architecture using LangGraph's StateGraph
 - Specialized agents for different tasks: